ontodev/robot/docs/plugins.md

 ## Existing plugins

  * [kgcl-java](https://github.com/gouttegd/kgcl-java) - a plugin that provides an `apply` command to apply ontology changes specified using the [Knowledge Graph Change Language](https://w3id.org/kgcl/)
+ * [sssom-java](https://incenp.org/dvlpt/sssom-java/) provides functionality for processing SSSOM files in the context of ontologies.